-No grant award will be made under this announcement on the basis of an incomplete application.
-No grant award will be made to an applicant or subrecipient that does not have a DUNS number (http://fedgov.dnb.com/webform) and an active registration at SAM (www.sam.gov).
+No grant award will be made under this funding opportunity on the basis of an incomplete application.
+No grant award will be made to an applicant that does not have a UEI and an active SAM registration.
 See Section IV.3.
-Unique Entity Identifier and System for Award Management (SAM).
+Unique Entity Identifier (UEI) and System for Award Management (SAM).